7 Ways To Advertise Your Holiday Home For Free

 4. Social Media

 Make sure your Facebook and Instagram pages are kept up to date.
 Regularly post pictures and videos of your property and the surrounding areas, or interesting news stories in the local community.
 Social media is a great way to allow you to interact with both existing and potential new guests.
 You could: Ask guests to tag you in any of their holiday pictures during their stay at your property so that you can re-share these on your own platforms.
 Create captions that encourage engagement, such as ‘tag a friend who deserves a holiday!’
 Like and reply to any comments you receive to let users know you are friendly and helpful.
 This should indicate to them that you’ll be just as friendly if they decide to stay in your holiday home.
+Here's our guide to creating a facebook business page for your rental.

 5. Word of Mouth